Rainbow Bridge

 Zeta carried herself with a calm, confident presence from the moment she arrived.
 Adopted at six years old, she opened up in her own steady way, showing one of the most balanced and loyal personalities a German Shepherd could have.
 Strong without being loud, grounded without hesitation.
 She was a dog who simply could do no wrong.
 And when joy sparked, she lit up.
 Her little head-nod before taking off at full speed said everything about her spirit: deliberate, playful, and completely alive.
 Her days were marked by trust, intention, and a quiet strength that made her unforgettable.
 Zeta lived fully and left behind the unmistakable imprint of a truly remarkable dog.

 We adopted Finn aka Ash on 5/14/2022 from MARS.
 He quickly became one of our favorite dogs.
 Sadly, he was diagnosed with Hemangiosarcoma in October, he had a 2 mass’s on his spleen, one that was the size of a large grapefruit.
 We weighed all options and because the cancer was so aggressive and his prognosis was so low, we decided that in the best interest of Finn we needed to lay him to rest on October 31, 2025.
 Our family will forever be grateful for the short time that he was in our lives.
 He fulfilled all of our dreams!
 The best dog we’ve ever had!
 We will love and miss him FOREVER!
 Such a beautiful soul.
+Click a letter to find an animal or view all.

 |